 Students are allowed to use cell phones, earbuds, and headphones only in the cafeteria before school and during lunch.
 Once you exit the cafeteria you will be expected to store these items out of sight.
 Some teachers may allow you to use your cell phone academic purposes; otherwise, cell phone use at school is not allowed.
 Breaking this rule will result in your phones and accessories to be taken up.

 Quick answer: "You don't".
 The counselors have done their best to ensure that you have the courses you signed up for last spring.
 The only exceptions to this rule will be if you are enrolled in a class for which you've already received credit (e.g., you have English II and you've already received credit for English II).
 Counselors will be busy enrolling new students.
 Do not go to the counselors' office to request a schedule change.
 Counselors will be available outside the cafeteria during lunch to answer any concerns you may have.
 Until then, follow your assigned schedule.

 It's your choice.
-You may request to have a locker.
-Your teachers will handle your request.
+You may request to have a locker by visiting the front office.

 Paris High is a closed campus.
 You are expected to eat lunch only in the cafeteria.
 You may bring a lunch with you.
 No one will be allowed to leave the campus without permission from a principal or assistant principal.

 Each month Paris High staff recognizes a student who goes above and beyond the norm of student expectations to help make the school a better place for learning.
 At the end of the year, the name of one of the monthly winners is drawn to receive a $100 Applebee’s gift card.
 See monthly winners on our Students of the Month page.